-Every year I take the kids strawberry picking and for days after, we gorge on strawberries served with a sprinkle of sugar and drizzled with cream, strawberries whipped up into frothy milkshakes, or strawberries frozen into fruity ice cream.
-All of them are yummy, but this year I hoarded a few of those strawberries for myself to make these Pimm’s Cup Boozy Popsicles for the adult only crowd!
+Every year I take the kids strawberry picking and for days after, we gorge on fresh berries!
+Strawberries served with a sprinkle of sugar and drizzled with cream, whipped up into frothy milkshakes, or frozen into fruity ice cream.
+All of them are yummy, but this year I hoarded a few of those strawberries for myself to make these Pimm’s Cup Boozy Popsicles for the adult-only crowd!

 We don’t tend to think of grown ups and popsicles in the same sentence, do we?
 That is all about to change once you try these Pimm’s Cup Boozy Popsicles!
 Packed with hoards of juicy strawberries, along with kiwi and blueberries for a zing of color, these frozen treats give you a healthy dose of fruit with a great hit of vitamin C. Topped up with refreshing lemonade and a decadent splash of Pimm’s Strawberry, these are popsicles to relax with and savor.